Since its release, Magento 2 gave merchants the opportunity to grow their brands using the most advanced e-commerce technology in the market.

 The British-based company needed a platform to spin-up dozens of international stores and help their global expansion with different currencies and languages, while providing the best customer experience – even during peak times.

-Upgrading to Magento Commerce 2, BULK POWDERS launched new web stores in dozens of locations: France, Germany, Ireland, Portugal, Spain, the Netherlands, Poland, and Sweden.
+Upgrading to Magento Commerce 2, Bulk launched new web stores in dozens of locations: France, Germany, Ireland, Portugal, Spain, the Netherlands, Poland, and Sweden.
 Migration to the Magento Commerce cloud environment has given the webstore the agility to meet unexpected demand, providing a lightning-fast experience regardless of visitor volume, in any territory.

 Since the migration, the brand has enjoyed a strong year-over-year lift in conversions.
 Pages now load 32 percent faster, which has helped to lift conversion rates in the UK by 17.4 percent.